Ivana Trump, first wife of former president, dies at 73

 A Czech-born ski racer and sometime model, Ivana Trump married the future president in 1977.

-She became an icon in her own right, dripping with '80s style and elegance, complete with accent and her signature beehive hairdo.
+Ivana became an icon in her own right, dripping with '80s style and elegance, complete with accent and her signature beehive hairdo.
 She would eventually appear in the 1996 hit film The First Wives Club with the now-famous line, "Ladies, you have to be strong and independent, and remember, don't get mad, get everything."

-Partners in love and business — with her playing roles such as manager of one of his Atlantic City casinos — Ivana and Donald were fixtures of New York's see-and-be-seen scene before their equally public, and messy divorce.
-Donald Trump had met his next wife, Marla Maples.
+Partners in love and business — with her playing roles such as manager of one of his Atlantic City casinos — Ivana and Donald were fixtures of New York's see-and-be-seen scene.

+The New York Times reports Donald and Ivana were introduced at a "party in Montreal", though multiple accounts exist around their first encounter.

+The publication reports they were married after dating for nine months, before they moved into Trump's residence at the Olympic Towers in New York.

+Known as one of high society's most distinguished couples at the time, their separation was well-documented in the media.
+Ivana received US$14 million ($24m) as a result of her divorce proceedings.

+According to Vanity Fair, she also got the couple's 2.4 hectare Greenwich manion in Conneticut, with an agreement that Trump would pay US$650,000 ($1m) every year to support their three children.

-During the split, Ivana Trump accused him of rape in a sworn statement in the early 1990s.
+During the split, Ivana accused Donald of rape in a sworn statement in the early 1990s.
 She later said that she didn't mean it literally, but rather that she felt violated.

 Nevertheless, she ultimately remained friendly with her ex-husband, whom she famously called "The Donald".
 She enthusiastically backed his 2016 White House run and told the New York Post in 2016 that she was both a supporter and an adviser.